VijayMayhul/hall-booking/README.md

 # Hall-Booking-API

-It's my first Backend Server/API task which was designed using node and express.
-It's Guvi-Zen class Roadmap session: Day-37 and Nodejs- Day -1 Task.
+This is my Hall Booking API which was designed by me using NodeJs and ExpressJS.
+It's Guvi-Zen class Roadmap session: Day-38 and Nodejs- Day -2 Task.

 ## Tech Stack